Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 4. When they begin to grow new leaves in the spring (Feb or March), side dress each plant with the same amendments and scratch them shallowly into the soil with a garden claw.

 5. How to know when garlic is ready to harvest in June next year: I had a phone conference w/ co-owner of Alicins Ranch Ben Ronniger who said, “Rather than counting days to harvest, let the plant tell you when it is ready to harvest.
 Lift from the soil and see the cloves in the bulb, or if the bulb is still round, leave it in the soil another 5-7 days.
 Have plastic ready [to install a high tunnel to keep rain off the ready to harvest plants] if the forecast is days of rain just prior to harvest week.”
+Wet leaves encourage pest growth that can make their way to the bulb to lay their eggs after harvest.
+To keep the leaves sound for braiding, they must be dry at harvest.

 3. Buy good organic, certified seed, soft neck to braid or hard neck